 Apolo is the access point to the Machariapo and Tuichi isolated Inter‑Andean dry montane forest (800 to 1300 m) within Madidi National Park.
-The key birds in the area are the San Pedro Tanager (photo), Yungas Antwren, the threatened Military Macaw, the Rufous‑vented Ground‑Cuckoo, and could be the Scimitar-winged Piha.
-Keep in mind the San Pedro Tanager appears to seasonally migrate out of the dry valley during Bolivia's winter May to September; when they area is heavily defoliated and the best time to see the Rufous-vented Ground-Cuckoo.
+The key birds in the area are the Inti Tanager (photo), Yungas Antwren, the threatened Military Macaw, the Rufous‑vented Ground‑Cuckoo, and could be the Scimitar-winged Piha.
+Keep in mind the Inti Tanager is a seasonal migrant not found in the area from April to Octobe when the area is heavily defoliated and the best time to see the Rufous-vented Ground-Cuckoo.
 This large rain shadow dry forest is a fairly unique ecosystem and offers many bird species more common to Chaco and dry forests south of Santa Cruz city like Ochre‑cheeked Spinetail, Rufous Casiornis, Black‑capped Antwren, Black‑bellied Antwren, and Saffron‑billed Sparrow.
 But also because of its highland location the area shares species of Andean river valleys and middle montane forests like Yungas Manakin, Plain Antvireo, Pale‑edged Flycatcher, White‑winged Tanager, Two‑banded and Golden‑crowned Warbler.

 This area, accessible by a 45 km dirt road, is of difficult access.
 The road passes through a large river that can be impassible during the rainy season, or after a good rain.
 Locals have taken to crossing the foot bridge on small 100cc motorcycles as a form of year round access.